 The contents of the JWT Header describe the cryptographic operations applied to the JWT Claims Set.
-If the JWT Header is a JWS Header, the claims are digitally signed or MACed.
-If the JWT Header is a JWE Header, the claims are encrypted.
+If the JWT Header is a JWS Header, the JWT is represented as a JWS, and the claims are digitally signed or MACed, with the JWT Claims Set being the JWS Payload.
+If the JWT Header is a JWE Header, the JWT is represented as a JWE, and the claims are encrypted, with the JWT Claims Set being the input Plaintext.
+A JWT may be enclosed in another JWE or JWS structure to create a Nested JWT, enabling nested signing and encryption to be performed.

-A JWT is represented as a JWS or JWE.
-The number of parts is dependent upon the representation of the resulting JWS or JWE.
+A JWT is represented as a sequence of URL-safe parts separated by period ('.') characters.
+Each part contains a base64url encoded value.
+The number of parts in the JWT is dependent upon the representation of the resulting JWS or JWE.